derekTurner/Javascript-Games-Fund-25/Block_3/section_1d_node/devEnv.md

 ![initial file structure](initialFilestructure.png)

-This shows the dev.md file which will be available as a place  tpo keep working notes.
+This shows the dev.md file which will be available as a place to keep working notes.

 The .devContainer folder contains devcontainer.json which shows that the nature of the container is based on node and typescript.